Andrew Cook (businessman): Literary career

 Cook's first book Thrice Through the Fire, published in 1999, was a history of the William Cook company from 1985 to 1998 and to Philip Hansen's book, The History of the William Cook Company and the Cook Family.
 Thrice Through the Fire was written after a thirteen-year period of exponential growth for the company, seeing it become the world leader in steel castings, thanks to Cook's successful "re-launch" of the company soon after he became chairman in 1981.

 In 2008, concerned that there would be an energy crisis in the following decade and "on the Conservative watch" as he described it, Cook financed and co-wrote with Professor Ian Fells CBE A Pragmatic Energy Policy for the UK.
 Following a private launch to Charles Hendry, then shadow energy secretary, the publication was launched nationally at the Royal Institution.
-Many of its predictions have come to pass.

 Cook's second and third books were published in 2011.
 Ashes and Dust is a book of recollections and reflections, events and experiences, from various times to 2011.
 Coal, Steam and Comfort - 141R568 and the Swiss Classic Train is an account of a train restoration project he had undertaken over the 5-year period 2005 to 2010.
 In 2015, he published his fourth book, The Doctors of Ulm and other stories.